firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/lithium_shipping_compliance.md

 ## Regional Compliance Watch

 - **Spain’s 2024–2027 crackdown.** Cheap Xiaomi clones with flimsy 110 mm rotors and bargain electronics triggered fires and are being banned; by 2027 riders must shift to plated, certified models such as the Xiaomi 4 series to stay legal.[^15]
+- **UK/Australia logistics remain tight.** Shipping lithium packs into the UK or Australia is still difficult; UK builders lean on local fabricators like Tudor and even push petitions for broader legalisation.[^uk_aus_shipping]